 Automated Compliance:

-Validates data against various external databases such as FCA DB, Royal Mail DB through API, Companies House, Charities Register, BFPO Address, OFAC Sanction customer check streamlines the reporting process, reduces manual efforts and ensures adherence to regulatory standards.
+Validates data against various external databases such as FCA DB, Royal Mail DB through API, Companies House, Charities Register, BFPO Address, OFAC Sanction customer check. streamlines the reporting process, reduces manual efforts and ensures adherence to regulatory standards.

 Risk Management: